 Get to know Sami Miró Vintage: Sami Miró is the queen of re-worked vintage, as we're sure her celebrity fans like Selena Gomez and Bella Hadid would attest.
 The L.A.-based designer is laser-focused on sustainability and her limited-run clothing line is made solely from vintage and recycled fabrics.

-Get to know Victor Glemaud: The designer launched his eponymous statement knitwear line back in 2006, "for all people, genders, races, sizes and personalities."
-Recently, the designer took that that commitment even further by extending the sizes offered for his line.
+Get to know Victor Glemaud: The designer launched his eponymous statement knitwear line back in 2006, "for all people, genders, races, sizes, and personalities."
+Recently, the designer took that commitment even further by extending the sizes offered for his line.